Skip to content

 Essentially it is a post that showcases methods for getting around the problem of user registration.
 As the post itself says…

-It has certainly been my experience that signup forms are a barrier and so it is interesting to see how different have overcome the problem.
+It has certainly been my experience that signup forms are a barrier and so it is interesting to see how different web applications have overcome the problem.

 Back to top